Worms W.M.D: Nintendo Switch

 Following the August 2017 Nindies Showcase presentation, Team17 had confirmed Worms W.M.D a release for the Nintendo Switch.
 The game released digitally on the Nintendo Switch eShop on 23 November 2017 worldwide.
 Team17 initially partnered with Sold Out Sales & Marketing in November 2017 with a plan to release physical retail copies by 2018.
 However, in February 2018, Team17 then cancelled their plans for a physical release.
 UK publisher Super Rare Games issued a limited physical retail release for the Nintendo Switch in October 2018.

 Reception

-Worms W.M.D received "generally positive" reviews, according to video game review aggregator Metacritic.
+Worms W.M.D received "generally positive" reviews, according to video game review aggregator website Metacritic.
 GameSpot rated the game 8 out of 10 and said "The relatively simple gameplay is overflowing with finesse and strategy, the presentation is fantastic, and offline or on, Worms is just incredibly fun."
 IGN praised the new crafting system but took issue with the buildings element, saying it was hard to discern which buildings could be entered and where their entrance points were.

 Game Rant praised the new additions to the gameplay and called it "the game Worms fans have been waiting for since Worms Armageddon."
 DarkZero gave the Nintendo Switch version of the game 8 out of 10 praising its good selection of offline missions and rewarding training.